 306 MS living room of Room 237.
 (1:11:47)

-Cut to Room 237 again with its bright 1970s version of Disco Art Deco design, purple seating, green and purple carpet, a fireplace, gold and white or beige and white striped wallpaper, elaborate and pricey but gaudy and tasteless.
+Cut to Room 237 again with its bright 1970s version of Disco Art Deco design, purple seating, green and purple carpet, a fireplace, gold and white or beige and white striped wallpaper.
+Elaborate and pricey.
+Gaudy and tasteless.
+The effect is chaotic.

 There is a television in Room 237, its cabinet doors closed.
-It appears to be the same make of television as observed in the lobby upon which Wendy was watching Summer of 42 with Danny when he left to get his fire truck from the suite and heard in his father's speech the same fatal prognostication of "forever and ever and ever" that served either as an invitation, or a warning, or perhaps both, the girls being not-quite doubles but different aspects of a single girl.
+It appears to be the same make of television as observed in the lobby upon which Wendy was watching Summer of 42 when Danny left to get his fire truck from the suite and heard in his father's speech the same fatal prognostication of "forever and ever and ever" that served either as an invitation, or a warning, or perhaps both, from the Grady girls.

 The camera (Jack's POV) scans the fancy sitting room then is attracted to the ajar bathroom door and the green walls within, a green to be compared with that which we'd seen in the stairwell near the elevators.